Skip advert

 Verdict – is the Cupra Tavascan a good car?

 The Cupra Tavascan is a welcome step forward for the brand, despite being just its second full EV.
 While it uses family underpinnings shared with other EVs from the Volkswagen Group, its design feels unique, whether you love or hate it.
 It’s not especially quick to drive, but it has nicely weighted controls and a good balance of driving feel and comfort.
-Its interior is well built and high quality, but we dislike its the touch-sensitive slider controls and the Tavascan is expected to be expensive.
+Its interior is well built and high quality, but we dislike the touch-sensitive slider controls and the Tavascan is quite expensive.

 Cupra Tavascan models, specs and alternatives